DavidNP96/Heuristieken/code/README.md

 neighborhood.

 ### Helpers
 The "helpers" folder contains all the supporting scripts.
-These are the animations, bubblesort, plots, randoms and the upper_lower.
+These are the animations, plots, randoms and the upper_lower.

 **randoms.py**